metaesque/metaclaw/docs/ARCHITECTURE.md

    TSDBs and Loggers to generate real-time charts and alerts, entirely decoupled from the storage layer.

+### Provider-Agnostic Abstraction (The Services API)

+MetaClaw's core mandate is to ensure that specific infrastructure providers (like VictoriaMetrics, Telegraf, or Grafana) are abstracted away from the projects running inside OpenClaw.
+A future 'Services API' layer will guarantee that if a user swaps their TSDB to InfluxDB, their agent scripts continue to function without modification.
+Projects must interface with the generic service contract (e.g., querying "the TSDB"), not the provider-specific implementation.

+Furthermore, the architecture must never hardcode assumptions about specific hardware nodes (e.g., expecting an EVO-X2 or DGX Spark to be explicitly present);
+hardware availability and capabilities must be queried dynamically from the `profile.json` registry or abstracted through the Services API.

 ## Binary Localization (The Ollama Path Invariant)

 To ensure the framework does not clobber host-level binaries or create global